-Close up shots work particularly well in nature photography, when you’re trying to capture the features of the tiny creatures that you meet.
+Other wildlife photography tips include that close up shots work particularly well in nature photography, when you’re trying to capture the features of the tiny creatures that you meet.

 There are a couple of ways to get closer to your subject, but the simplest is to actually physically get the camera as close as you can, although this isn’t as easy as it sounds when your subject is probably just going to run, fly or swim away when you get close.

 If you have a DSLR camera with a telephoto lens or even just a compact one, you should be able to zoom in on the subject from some distance, but one good tip is to use a pair of binoculars to focus on your subject if your camera won’t zoom far enough.

 Finally, if you’ve got the kit, one of the more advanced methods is to use a remote trigger.
 This method can be a more time consuming and tricky to get right, but when you do you can get some truly unique perspectives.

 Good lighting is essential to your pictures and you may have heard of the ‘golden hour’, which is a time when the sun is rising (or setting) when the daylight is a lot redder and softer than during the rest of the day, which not only looks amazing in itself but will cast some nice shadows and textures onto your subjects.